dmcpatrimonio/neoarabe/ijia-abstract.md

-the Portuguese and Brazilian ability to leverage Islamic heritage within a nationalist narrative ultimately hinges on these nations' quite serious efforts at their own 'anthropological nation-building' [@leal:2006tylorian].
+the Portuguese and Brazilian ability to leverage Islamic heritage within a nationalist narrative ultimately hinges on these nations' quite serious efforts at their own 'anthropological nation-building' [@leal:2006tylorian, 111].
+Though nationalist 'Mozarabism' wanes precisely during the heyday of Portugal's and Brazil's far right, nationalistic régimes in the 1930s, it lays the foundations for the late twentieth century awareness of a pan-Mediterranean culture [@costa:@2015arquitetura] and of climate sensitive architecture [@paulo:2008pequena].

-For all the misappropriations and self-interested misreadings of Islamic heritage perpetrated by these late-nineteenth and early-twentieth century writers, I contend Luso-Brazilian 'Mozarabism' nevertheless builds upon real cultural exchanges between the Portuguese and Arabic speaking worlds from as early as the sixteenth century, and culminating in the thriving twentieth-century Arab communities in Brazil.
-Finally, the growing awareness, moving forward, of climate-sensitive architecture and of a pan-Mediterranean culture, has made these exchanges ever stronger and more theoretically consistent.